 Best resorts to stay in Lanzarote in Spring:

 Where is warm in April in Europe?

+Best places to visit in April in Europe?
 Located in the town of Lisse in the Netherlands, Keukenhof is also called the Garden of Europe.
 Covering almost 80 acres, around seven million bulbs are planted in Keukenhof every year.
 They’re planted in stages, meaning the flowers bloom over the course of about eight weeks between Mid-March and Mid-May.

 Mid-April is considered the best time to visit for those who want to see tulips.
 Other flowers on display include carnations, daffodils, hyacinths, irises and roses.
 Unlike other places people might visit in the Spring, however, expect Keukenhof to be busy.
 Over 1.5 million people visit every year in the eight weeks it’s open, which is about twice as many as that visit the Eiffel Tower over the same period.